CSC207-2022F-UofT/course-project-scramblers/README.md

   - More significant pull requests from those who haven’t
 ## Code Organization
   - Organize into better packages (unanimous convention)
-## Testing
-  - __% Coverage
-  - Coverage Breakdown:
-    - ...
 ## Code Style
-  - Added significant JavaDoc documentation
+  - Add significant JavaDoc documentation
 ## GitHub Features
   - Keep up to date on GitHub Issues (create when working on a new feature)
   - Add current tasks to the projects feature